adityaastro/meraki_labs_job_assignment/docs/TECHNICAL.md

 ### 3. Cross-Page Question Detection

-When using page-by-page mode, questions may span pages:
+When using chunked mode, questions may span pages:

 ```python
 def _looks_like_continuation(self, text: str) -> bool: